Core Concepts

 |

-timer$check_conditions(snapshot, t)— evaluate all conditions and collect analysis results. - If any condition fired, store the snapshot in
+Conditionintrial$conditionsby callingcond$check_conditions(snapshot, t).
+Each condition applies its filter, cooldown, and max-trigger guards independently. - If any condition fired, store the snapshot in

 locked_data[["time_t"]]and the analysis outputs inresults[["time_t"]].